kuzzleio/kuzzle-how-to/kuzzle-esp32/01-rgb-led/rgb-led.md

 ![kuzzle admin console](img/kuzzle-iot-backoffice.png)

-To deploy this basic setup to your Kuzzle Backend I have prepared a script available here: [iot-deploy](./iot-deploy)
+To deploy this basic setup to your *Kuzzle Backend* I have prepared a script available here: [iot-deploy](./iot-deploy)

 Follow the instructions in the README file to deploy your IoT environment.

-Once you have run the script, open Kuzzle Admin Console, and you should see an **iot** index that contains these 3 collections:
+Once you have run the script, open *Kuzzle Admin Console*, and you should see an **iot** index that contains these 3 collections:

 **device-info**: can contain static information about a device like the user it belongs to, its friendly name, and so on.